ThinkInvis/RoR2-TILER2/ModMeta/README.md

 ## Issues/TODO

 - Items which players have but were disabled mid-run need a UI indicator for such.
-- If a client gets kicked by R2API mod mismatch, NetConfig will attempt kick them again (to no effect) due to timeout.
+- If a client gets kicked by R2API mod mismatch, NetConfig will attempt to kick them again (to no effect) due to timeout.
 - See the GitHub repo for more!

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**5.1.0**

+- Compatibility update for Risk of Rain 2 Expansion 1 (SotV).
+- Updated R2API dependency to 4.0.11.
+- Updated BepInEx dependency to 5.4.1902.
+- Updated BetterUI and ShareSuite compat hooks; no changes appeared to be necessary.
+- Removed ItemStats compat hook, as ItemStats is currently outdated and nonfunctional.

 **5.0.1**